jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 One of the caving freshers, Ari, had finally arrived in Slovenia to join us on top of the mountain.
  We set off with our bags loaded, the company providing a very welcome change from the now repetitive carries up the mountain.
  Up top, everyone seemed to be in much better spirits as three sections of the mountain had begun to yield new cave.
-The Red Baron had lead to an extensive horizontal section of passage that ended in a pitch soon to be named ‘Stuck In Paradise’ due to it’s extremely muddy nature.
+The *Red Baron* had lead to an extensive horizontal section of passage that ended in a pitch soon to be named ‘*Stuck In Paradise*’ due to it’s extremely muddy nature.
-The other extensions below Cheetah that had lead to a group of wet pitches ending in Serpentine the year before were now being pushed down some more pitches that I believe were called ‘It Will Rain’ and, finally, the deepest section of the cave had now been pushed to an area known as Daydreamers adding the instant gratification of increasing the depth of the cave.
+The other extensions below *Cheetah* that had lead to a group of wet pitches ending in *Serpentine* the year before were now being pushed down some more pitches that I believe were called ‘*It Will Rain*’ and, finally, the deepest section of the cave had now been pushed to an area known as *Daydreamers* adding the instant gratification of increasing the depth of the cave.
  The hard work of the various cavers on the mountain was finally paying off.

 Even more determined to get underground now, I rather lazily set to work patching my suit together.
-On my previous excursion through the Pink series I had ripped it badly.
+On my previous excursion through the *Pink* series I had ripped it badly.
 It was now almost entirely missing a backside/ back, one of the arms had a rip as long as my forearm along it and the knees had large holes in them that threatened to widen.
 As we spent a sunny afternoon in the Bivi catching up, the covering of my suit began more and more to resemble patchwork yet it also meant I was almost ready to return to underground camp.